 The Citi Digital Design Language is the standard to which all Citi digital experiences are being built across the entire company.
 This includes all-new designs for web and mobile apps, as well as work to retro, fit the nearly 60k+ pages across all global digital touchpoints.

 Tools, guidelines, downloadable elements, and a dedicated team.

-Too many design systems fail because they are launched in massive static, PDFs with have no support system that allows for them to grow and change, and no guidance or enforcement to be sure it is being used correctly.
+Too many design systems fail because they are launched in massive static PDFs with no support system that allows for them to grow and change and no guidance or enforcement to be sure it is being used correctly.
 The Citi DDL has a dedicated team that works on the two main areas of the system – the maintenance and documentation that needs to go into the day-to-day usage of the system and the roadmap and backlog that define where the system is going.
 They communicate all of this work through weekly update releases to the system, which are documented in a central website, Sketch sticker sheets, and bi-weekly meetings.
-The website allows users to see all the thinking and foundational work that went into creating it but more importantly they can try out all of the elements of the Citi DDL to see how they function and look through all the responsive breakpoints.
-Internal Citi developers can get access to all variables of the components and external developers can get access to the bootstrap code to develop their own experiences.
+The website allows users to see all the thinking and foundational work that went into creating it but more importantly, they can try out all of the elements of the Citi DDL to see how they function and look through all the responsive breakpoints.
+Internal Citi developers can access all components’ variables, and external developers can get access to the bootstrap code to develop their own experiences.